 At the moment I’m trying to follow the Partial / Narrow clone work of Jonathan Tan and Ben Peart.
 I’m slightly concerned about how the perceived always-connected approach to lazy fetching will work for others.
 It’s fine for a large managed environment, but for small scale users with unreliable connections it may need a tweak to pre-specify what is narrowly downloaded/fetched, and how the gaps are shown in the user’s worktree.

 It’s been a long standing desire to find a way of allowing true Narrow clones (remember I work in a ‘secure’ defence environment).
 This where some server side hook would allow the enforcement of the partitioning of the worktree between parts the user is expected to be working on, and other independent areas they shouldn’t be touching, so won’t have.
 It would be as if the worktree was partitioned into separate ‘submodules’ but with independence via the tree hashes, rather than using submodule commit hashes.
-Importantly, it should be possible for the user’s local server repo (is there a word for this ‘on-server personal fork’?) to also be a narrow clone, as distinct from the golden server which would alway a full width, and able to serve narrow packs.
+Importantly, it should be possible for the user’s local server repo (is there a word for this ‘on-server personal fork’?) to also be a narrow clone, as distinct from the golden server which would always a full width, and able to serve narrow packs.

 The other aspect of Git would be to include practical user examples on the man pages, making them more than just reference pages for those who already know what the pages mean.